amethyst/amethyst/book/src/concepts/event-channel.md

 Note that you only need to have a read access to the channel when reading events.
 It is the `ReaderId` that needs to be mutable to keep track of where your last read was.

-**IMPORTANT: The event channel automatically grows as events are added to it and shrinks only to a point where all readers have been through.
+**IMPORTANT: The event channel automatically grows as events are added to it and only decreases in size once all readers have read through the older events.
 This mean that if you create a `ReaderId` but don't read from it on each frame, the event channel will start to consume more and more memory.**

 ## Patterns